Protected when you pay by card

 Every day more and more of us are shopping online from home.
 Increasingly, we’re bringing the outside in: streaming a film rather than going to the cinema, doing the weekly shop from the comfort of our sofas, and bringing restaurant meals to the dining table with food delivery services.
 So it’s important we do so safely.

-One advantage of paying with your debit or credit card is that it can protect you when something goes wrong.
+One advantage of paying with your debit or credit card is that it may protect you when something goes wrong.

-As part of Visa’s commitment to consumer protection, we have an established process for card issuers which covers scenarios such as Visa debit and credit cardholders failing to receive goods or services that they have paid for on their cards.
+As part of Visa’s commitment to consumer protection, we have an established process for banks that can help you get your money back when you haven’t received the goods or services you’ve paid for using your Visa cards.

-UK Finance, the industry body for the UK’s financial services industry, has developed guidance around protections available to consumers who have purchased travel or a holiday package using a UK-issued debit or credit card.
+UK Finance, the industry body for the UK’s financial services industry, has developed guidance around protections available to consumers who have purchased goods or services using a UK-issued debit or credit card.
 These include both chargebacks and Section 75 credit card protection.

 What is a chargeback?

-A chargeback (otherwise known as a dispute) is a means for your card-issuing bank to reclaim funds from the retailer’s bank when you do not get the goods or services you paid for, including if the retailer has gone out of business.
+A chargeback (otherwise known as a dispute) is a way for the bank that issued your card to reclaim money from the retailer’s bank when you do not get the goods or services you paid for, including if the retailer or supplier has gone out of business.

-Chargebacks are not a legal right.
-Cardholders who paid on a Visa debit or credit card should address a chargeback claim to their card-issuing bank, which will put in a request to the retailer’s bank.
-The process for managing these claims is determined by the Visa rules.
-While there is no guarantee that your card-issuing bank will be able to recover the money through chargeback, they will assess your claim fairly.
+Chargebacks are not a legal right, but if you have paid on a Visa debit or credit card, you should address a chargeback claim to the bank that issued your card, and they can then put in a request to the retailer’s bank.
+The process for managing these claims is determined by the Visa rules (rules we set out for financial institutions who want to issue or accept Visa to help us maintain a fair and high standard of service).
+While there is no guarantee that your bank will be able to recover the money through chargeback, they will assess your claim fairly.